testflows/TestFlows-WebSite/source/handbook/index.md

-The best practice, however, is to wrap calls to decorated test steps with inline [Step]s which allows you to clearly give each [Step] a proper `name` in the context of the specific test scenario as well as allows to specify a detailed `description` when necessary.
+The best practice, however, is to wrap calls to decorated test steps with inline [Step]s which allows you to clearly give each [Step] a proper `name` in the context of the specific test scenario as well as allows you to specify a detailed `description` when necessary.

 For example,